 Dwarf comfrey (Symphytum grandiflorum), also known as large-flowered comfrey, isn’t an oh-wow perennial, but its blooms are exquisite upon close inspection.
-Held in an inflorescence that’s curled like a scorpion’s tail—the botanical term is “scorpoid cyme”—the bell-shaped spring blooms are typically red to pink in bud, gradually turning blue and then near-white; sometimes, though, they stay distinctly blue.
+Held in an inflorescence that’s curled like a scorpion’s tail—the botanical term is “scorpoid cyme”—the bell-shaped spring blooms are typically red to pink in bud, gradually turning bluish and then near-white; sometimes, though, they stay distinctly blue.
 These seeds are from plants with white- to cream-colored flowers, not blue-flowered plants, but I have both, and the resulting seedlings may produce either color.
 Dwarf comfrey plants are typically 12 to 16 inches tall in leaf, and 18 to 24 inches tall in bloom.
 They spread by creeping rhizomes to eventually form broad clumps, and they are also likely to self-sow.

-Partial to fill shade.
+Partial to full shade.
 Perennial; reportedly hardy in USDA Zones 4 to 8.

 Collected in mid June 2023.
 At least 12 seeds per packet.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.